Reconfigure swap when a disk vanishes

 Desired outcome: Disk replacement should result in a successfully rebuilt mirror (or raidz) of the data pool as well as swap.

-#6 Updated by Marco . over 2 years ago
+#6 Updated by Marco . about 3 years ago

 - File debug-freenas-20180514182441.tgz added